bahiirwa/sc-utility/sc-utility/readme.txt

 mail@simplycomputing.com.au
 Written by Alan Coggins
 Jan 2019
-Version 1.0
+Version 1.1

 This is a small plugin designed to be used on websites managed by Simply Computing.

+Important Note: The plugin becomes locked to the user who initially activates it.
+Once locked to one admin user, no other user will see the link in the side menu.
+To avoid any other user resetting this, it is advisable to use the utility to hide the 'Plugins' link after activation.

-The utility panel has six sections:
+The utility panel has five sections for settings:

 1. Dashboard widget information

-These fields are used to add a dasboard widget giving the client the support details for contacting the website developers.
+These fields are used to add a dashboard widget that gives the client the support details for contacting the website developers.
 The final checkbox is used to enable the widget.

 2. Simplify admin area side menu